miccom1977/vue3Tooltip/README.md

 # vue3Tooltip Component for vue3 handling tooltips with descriptions of elements.

-In the component configuration, you can set:
+In the component configuration, you can set:<br>
 ```js
 // configuration tooltip
 const config = {